ceph/ceph-nagios-plugins/README.md

 A collection of nagios plugins to monitor a [Ceph][] cluster.

+## Authentication

+Ceph is normally configured to use [cephx] to authenticate its client.

+To run the `check_ceph_health` or other plugins as user `nagios` you have to create a special keyring:

+    root# ceph auth get-or-create client.nagios mon 'allow r' > client.nagios.keyring

+And use this keyring with the plugin:

+    nagios$ ./check_ceph_health --id nagios --keyring client.nagios.keyring

 ## check_ceph_health

 The `check_ceph_health` nagios plugin montiors the ceph cluster, and report its health.